Northampton: Football

 football club Northampton Town, known as "The Cobblers" from the town's shoemaking background, are based at Sixfields Stadium.
 Established in 1897, in their centenary season of 1997 they reached Wembley through the play-offs and beat Swansea City 1–0 with an injury time winning free kick from John Frain.
 It was the first club to set up a trust for supporters to work with the club as many have done.
 Sixfields was also briefly the home of Coventry City for just over one season between August 2013 and August 2014.

 There are also three non-league clubs in the United Counties Football League: Northampton Spencer, Northampton Sileby Rangers and Northampton Old Northamptonian Chenecks.

 Cricket

 Northamptonshire County Cricket Club, known in limited overs cricket as "The Steelbacks" (a reference to the Northamptonshire Regiment which was formed in 1881), is one of the 18 major county clubs which make up the English and Welsh domestic cricket structure.
-The club was promoted from Division Two of the County Championship in 2019, and play in Group C of the Clydesdale Bank 40 League and the Midlands/Wales/West group of the revamped Friends Provident T20.
+The club was promoted from Division Two of the County Championship in 2019 but have since been relegated, and play in Group C of the Clydesdale Bank 40 League and the Midlands/Wales/West group of the revamped Friends Provident T20.
 They are based at the County Ground, in the Abington area.

 Motorsport

 The Silverstone Circuit, current home of the British Grand Prix, is a few miles south of the town.

+Northampton International Shaleway, Brafield-on-the-Green, 6-miles east of Northampton, is used for BriSCA F1 Stock Cars, BriSCA Formula 2 Stock Cars, V8 Hotstox, and various other forms of oval motor sport including National Hot Rods, Banger racing, Saloon Stock Cars, Ministox and Rebels.

+Speedway Racing will return to the Stadium for the first time since 1967, when a new Northampton team joins the Speedway SGB Premiership for the 2026 season, with the opening meeting on Thursday, 30 April 2026.

-Rockingham Motor Speedway and Santa Pod Raceway are a few miles north and east of Northampton respectively, the latter offering a range of drag racing events.
-Three-time defending BTCC Teams' champions Alliance Racing are based in Northampton.
+Santa Pod Raceway15 miles east of Northampton, offers a range of drag racing events.